 - In 2009, only Colorado and Washington, DC had a prevalence of obesity under 20 percent.

 - Obesity is often linked to poor nutrition and lack of exercise.
 All these are continually being shown to have important negative consequences

-At Winthrop-University Hospital, basic scientists and clinicians are collaborating to investigate mechanisms responsible for the development of cardiovascular complications in a wide range of conditions, including obesity.
+At NYU Winthrop Hospital, basic scientists and clinicians are collaborating to investigate mechanisms responsible for the development of cardiovascular complications in a wide range of conditions, including obesity.
 Examining the regulation of certain signaling proteins in obesity, they are using a variety of biochemical methodologies, including molecular biology, array technology, tissue culture, histopathology and transgenic animals in their research.
 Current studies include: links between obesity and diabetes, intrauterine growth restriction and the propensity toward obesity, alterations in cytokine and gene expression in obesity, obesity and non-alcoholic fatty liver disease and animal models of obesity and bone loss.
 We are collaborating with other NYC area academic medical centers to design and implement school-based lifestyle improvement programs for children and teens.

 WUH Researchers' Study: